Use OpenClaw in DSW

 --session isolated \

---message "Follow these steps to check the GPU training status:
+--message "Please perform the following actions to check the GPU training status:

 1. Run the command: python gpu_monitor.py

-2. If 'HEARTBEAT_OK' is returned, it means everything is normal and no further action is required.
+2. If it returns 'HEARTBEAT_OK', everything is normal; no further action is needed.

 - Send the full report to me via DingTalk.